JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 q (generic function with 4 methods)
 ```

-Since we want to evaluate the function `q` at point `(4, 2)` with default parameters, we can simply use only the first two arguments
+Since we want to evaluate ``q`` at ``(4, 2)`` with default parameters, we can use only the first two arguments.

 ```jldoctest opt_args_ex
 julia> q(4, 2)
 68
 ```

 In the second case, we want to evaluate the function at the same point with ``c = 3``.
 However, it is not possible to set only the last optional argument.
 We have to set all previous optional arguments too.
-For the first two optional arguments, we use the default values, i.e., `a = 1` and `b = 2*a = 2`
+For the first two optional arguments, we use the default values, i.e., `a = 1` and `b = 2*a = 2`.

 ```jldoctest opt_args_ex
 julia> q(4, 2, 1, 2, 3)